francisrod01/dio-santander-backend/README.md

 - Set up the OpenJdk 16 in your pc
 - Install the IntelliJ IDEA
-- Install Docker in your Operation System
+- Install Docker in your Operating System
 - Download and set up the PostgreSQL database

 After that, start by running on a terminal: